How much does wedding photography cost?

 If you want to find out more check out these links:

 Brides Magazine blog "How much should you pay for wedding photography" from 2013.

 Photographer Phil Drinkwater has written a balanced blog post in 2014"How much for wedding photography?" which is well worth a look

-Good luck - go for style you love and be sure about how much time you need then don't be afraid to ring up different photographers, talk to them and get them to quote for your wedding.
+Good luck - go for style you love and be sure about how much time you need then don't be afraid to talk to photographers and tell them exactly what you need.